Higher topological complexity and its symmetrization: Properties of higher topological complexity

 In order to check~(\ref{explain}), note that $v$ comes from the tensor {product, which} injects into the cohomology of the cartesian product by the K\"unneth Theorem (this is where the finiteness hypotheses are used).
 So, calculations {can be} performed in the former $R$-module.
 Now, assuming that $\dim(X) \le dm+1$, we have

 which is non-zero by hypothesis.
 On the other hand, for $\dim(X)$ arbitrary, consider the skeletal inclusion $j: X^{(dm+1)}\to X$ and note that $v\ne 0$ since $j^*{(v)}\ne 0$. \end{proof}

-\begin{cor} For every closed simply connected symplectic manifold $M^{2m}$ we have $\TC_n(M)=nm$. \end{cor} \begin{proof} This follows {from} \theoref{t:cohom} (taking $u$ to be the cohomology class given by the symplectic 2-form on $M$, {and noting} that the hypothesis on $u^m\otimes\cdots\otimes u^m$ holds since {the} coefficients are taken over the reals), {inequality} \eqref{eq:tccat}, the product inequality {for category}, and the inequality $\cat (M^{2m})\le m$ which follows from \cite[Theorem~5, page~75]{Sv}. ({The argument derived from this} even yields $\cat (M^{2m})=m$, a fact that is well known to experts.) \end{proof}
+\begin{cor} For every closed simply connected symplectic manifold $M^{2m}$ we have $\TC_n(M)=nm$. \end{cor} \begin{proof} This follows {from} \theoref{t:cohom} (taking $u$ to be the cohomology class given by the symplectic 2-form on $M$, {and noting} that the hypothesis on $u^m\otimes\cdots\otimes u^m$ holds since {the} coefficients are taken over the reals), {inequality} \eqref{eq:tccat}, the product inequality {for category}, and the inequality $\cat (M^{2m})\le m$ which follows from \cite[Theorem~5, page~75]{Sv}.
+(This argument also yields $\cat (M^{2m})=m$, a well known fact.) \end{proof}

 Of course, \corref{c:symplec} applies to complex projective spaces.
 In the quaternionic case essentially the same proof gives:

 \begin{cor} The quaternionic projective space of real dimension $4m$, $\mathbb{H}\P^m$, has $\TC_n(\mathbb{H}\P^m)=nm$. \end{cor}